chitoperalta/rubberize/docs/rendering/calls.md

 This guide demonstrates how Rubberize renders various class and function calls.

-## Class Calls
+## Built-in Class Calls

-Class calls to instantiate built-in types are rendered as the resulting instance, rather than as a function call:
+Class calls to instantiate built-in types are rendered as the resulting instance:

 ```python
 %%tap -g